Skip to main content

 use_outlet_events()

-Retrieving dataset information in a downstream task
+Retrieving asset information in a downstream task

-To access the all dataset events that were involved in triggering a DAG run within a TaskFlow API task, simply pull it from the Airflow context.
+To access the all asset events that were involved in triggering a DAG run within a TaskFlow API task, simply pull it from the Airflow context.
 In a traditional operator, you can use Jinja templating in any templateable field of the operator to pull information from the Airflow context.

-# from airflow.decorators import task
+# from airflow.sdk import task

 @task